Rebels say foreigners have joined them, including some who claim allegiance to al-Qaeda.

 The latest unrest in Tripoli, which has been the scene of several deadly incidents over the past year, follows a wave of tit-for-tat kidnappings of Lebanese citizens in Syria and of Syrians living in Lebanon.

-Last week, an armed Lebanese Shia clan claimed it had kidnapped around 20 Syrians in retaliation for the abduction of a family member by a Syrian rebel group, which accused him of being a sniper with the Shia movement Hezbollah.
+Last week, an armed Lebanese Shia clan claimed it had kidnapped about 20 Syrians in retaliation for the abduction of a family member by a Syrian rebel group, which accused him of being a sniper with the Shia movement Hezbollah.

 Hezbollah, considered Lebanon’s most powerful military force, has denied any connection with the clan member or the kidnappings.